leonmavr/quad-tree/README.md

 * `make` to compile the project.
 * `gcc` is the default compiler, set in the Makefile.
-*  either `gnuplot` or a media player like `mpv` to run the particle simulation demo.
+*  To run the particle simulation: either `gnuplot` or a media player; `mpv` has been tested to work.

 ## 2.3.
 Compilation